jenkinsci/helm-charts/charts/jenkins/README.md

 [Install](#install-chart) helm chart with network policy enabled by setting `networkPolicy.enabled` to `true`.

-You can use `master.networkPolicy.internalAgents` and `master.networkPolicy.externalAgents` stanzas for fine-grained controls over where internal/external agents can connect from.
+You can use `controller.networkPolicy.internalAgents` and `controller.networkPolicy.externalAgents` stanzas for fine-grained controls over where internal/external agents can connect from.
 Internal ones are allowed based on pod labels and (optionally) namespaces, and external ones are allowed based on IP ranges.

 ### Custom Labels

-`master.serviceLabels` can be used to add custom labels in `jenkins-master-svc.yaml`.
+`controller.serviceLabels` can be used to add custom labels in `jenkins-controller-svc.yaml`.
 For example:

 ```yaml